cvc5/cvc5/INSTALL.md

-    ctest -R regress                      # run all regression tests ctest -R regress0                     # run all regression tests in level 0 ctest -R regress[0-1]                 # run all regression tests in level 0 and 1 ctest -R regress0/bug288b             # run all tests that match '*bug288b*'
+    ctest -R regress                      # run all regression tests ctest -R regress0                     # run all regression tests in level 0 ctest -R regress[0-1]                 # run all regression tests in level 0 and 1 ctest -R regress0/bug288b             # run all tests that match '*regress0/bug288b*'
                                           # > runs regress0/bug288b
 ### Custom Targets

-All custom test targets build and run a preconfigured set of tests and or examples.
+All custom test targets build and run a preconfigured set of tests.

 - `make check [-jN] [ARGS=-jN]`
-  The default build-and-test target for CVC4, builds and runs all examples, all system and unit tests, and regression test from levels 0 and 1.
+  The default build-and-test target for CVC4, builds and runs all examples, all system and unit tests, and regression tests from levels 0 and 1.

 - `make systemtests [-jN] [ARGS=-jN]`
   Build and run all system tests.